colsco/colsco.github.io/index.md

 - [Solo Project: Geospatial Data Handling from .gpx  and .fit Files in R](https://github.com/colsco/cc_gpx_fit#readme)
 <p>
-Being a keen cyclist with several years' worth of ride data (above) I thought it would be interesting to be able to map rides from .gpx files including adding some representation of the route elevation.
+Being a keen cyclist with several years' worth of ride data I thought it would be interesting to be able to map rides from .gpx files including adding some representation of the route elevation.

 This was achieved using the plotKML and leaflet packages to plot the route in the latitude/longitude space, then using the Leaflet.hotline javascript